 If the number is high, there can be several causes:

 By measuring this metric and acting accordingly, we can significantly improve customer experience, mainly in improving the time to actually provide a solution.

 Christine Brosnahan is the Senior Vice President of and an expert in global call center strategy and management.

 These two key figures are closely connected.
 What do you normally do if put on hold for a long period of time?
 You hang up.
 No one likes to wait, including your customers.
 If you’re lucky, they’ll call back.
 Most likely the business is lost.
 Not only that, when a significant number of callers hang up or call back, statistics get skewed and you lose the ability to determine your true call volume.
 You must be able to assess your call flow to staff appropriately and meet customer demands and expectations.
 Every call center should have less than 5% call abandonment.
 This can be tricky, especially for smaller centers with significant hourly peaks and valleys in call volume.
 Every organization will have some abandoned calls.
 Don’t count callers who abandon in the first 10 seconds or less.
 Do focus on reducing hold times and abandonment through accurate measurement of call volume and effective staffing.

 Setting goals and not sharing them with the people most able to impact results directly is a huge mistake.
 Let your staff know what you’re measuring and why.
 Post your key measurements.
 Announce them at meetings—especially as they change—and send out reminders.
 Develop systems and processes to support your staff in achieving these goals, and ensure your staff fully learns and understands them.

 How do you ensure that these important call center metrics are top-of-mind for your reps?
 Comment below.

-Learn about some of the leading providers of customer analytics solutions
+Learn more about 41 providers of conversational intelligence solutions